hans-repo/Consensus/README.md

 ## Distributed Execution

 The protocols can be run in a distributed manner using the master/slave setup:
+Master/slave nodes behave identically as nodes in the chosen protocol.
+The master/slave distinction is used to control the experiment parameters from the master node.

 1. Start slave nodes on different machines:
 ```bash